-The Commission's contractually required employer contribution rate for the year ended June 30, 2020 was 4.71% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.
+The Commission's contractually required employer contribution rate for the year ended June 30, 2021 and 2020 was 4.20% and 4.71% of covered employee compensation, respectively.
+The rates are based on an actuarially determined rate from an actuarial valuation as of June 30, 2019 and 2017.

-This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Commission were \$39,033 and \$41,894 for the years ended June 30, 2020 and June 30, 2019, respectively.
+The rates, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during each year, with an additional amount to finance any unfunded accrued liability.
+Contributions to the pension plan from the Commission were \$26,497 and \$39,033 for the years ended June 30, 2021 and June 30, 2020, respectively.